 Talk with your doctor about whether you would benefit from calcium or Vitamin D supplements.

 If you’re concerned that your diet is not providing sufficient nutrients, or if you have multiple risk factors for osteoporosis and are concerned about bone loss, talk to your doctor about whether adding supplements to your routine would benefit you.

 What if I’ve Already Fractured My Wrist?

 The distal radial fracture physicians at Rothman Institute are some of the best orthopaedists in the business.
 Our doctors can talk to you about treatment options, as well as any concerns you have about your overall bone health.
-For more information, contact us at 1-800-321-9999.
+For more information, please visit us here or contact us at 1-800-321-9999.